-- STOP!
-Read the safety information, column 1. - Make sure equipment shutoff valve is fully open. - 3.
-Set selector switch in the OFF position.
+- 1. STOP!
+Read the safety information, page 17. - 2.
+Make sure equipment shutoff valve is fully open. - 3.
+Set switch in OFF position.

-A WARNING: Burners will come on automatically within one minute when the selector switch is in the ON position after the pilot is lit.
+WARNING: Burner will come on automatically within one minute when the selector switch is in the ON position after the pilot is lit.

-- Press in and turn control knob clockwise to the OFF position (see Figure 30). - Wait five (5) minutes to clear out any gas.
+- 4. Press in and turn control knob clockwise to the OFF position. - Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, page 20.
+Follow "B" in the safety information, page 17.
 If you don't smell gas, go to the next step. - Press in and turn control knob counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 30).

-Note: You may be running this heater for the first time after hooking up to gas supply.
+Press in control knob for five (5) seconds (see Figure 22). - Note: You may be running this heater for the first time after hooking up to gas supply.
 If so, the control knob may need to be pressed in for 30 seconds or more.
-This will allow air to bleed from the gas system.

-With control knob pressed in, press and release ignitor button.
+This will allow air to bleed from the gas system. - With control knob pressed in, press and release ignitor button.
 This will light pilot.
 The pilot is attached to the front burner.
-If needed, keep pressing ignitor button until pilot lights.

-Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
+If needed, keep pressing ignitor button until pilot lights. - Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure, page 22.

-- Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs.

-Note: If pilot goes out, repeat steps 4 through 8.

-- 9. Slightly push in and turn control knob counterclockwise to the ON position. - 10.
-Wait one minute and switch selector switch to the ON position to light burners. - 11.
-Set flame adjustment knob to any level between HI and LO.
+To light pilot with match, see Manual Lighting Procedure, page 19. - Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs. - Note: If pilot goes out, repeat steps 4 through 8. - 9.
+Slightly push in and turn control knob counterclockwise to the ON position. - Wait one minute and switch selector switch to the ON position to light burner.
+Note: AUTO is only functional when using GWMT1, or GWMS2 optional accessories.

+Flame Adjustment Knob

-Figure 30 - Control Knob and Ignitor Button Location
+Figure 22 - Control Knob and Ignitor Button Location (Shown as Supplied, No Control Options)